Agent-Tiro/agent-tiro.github.io/htb/lame.md

 Checking the ruby script shows that it is as easy as sending a crafted username with a payload after it.

 ![Samba Exploit]({{site.url}}/assets/lame/msf-script.png)

+Amriunix gives a good explanation this vulnerability in a [blog post](https://amriunix.com/post/cve-2007-2447-samba-usermap-script/).
+But essentially it is because unfiltered user input is being passed to /bin/sh as part of the username map script.

 First of all there needs to be a share we can connect to, so smbclient is used to get a list of available shares.